RosenNX6/smallwave/README.md

 </span>

+The smallwave is a 34 key wireless split keyboard with a e-paper style display.
-This design was inspired by Urchin and Flipper designs.
+This design ultimately comes from the popular [Sweep](https://github.com/davidphilipbarr/Sweep) layout but was built by modifying the [Urchin](https://github.com/duckyb/uchin) design and inspired by many aspects of the [Flipper](https://github.com/benvallack/the-flipper) and Corne layout.

-> **Warning**
-> This repository is currently under construction.
-Files and descriptions are not complete at this time.

 ## Hardware List
 #### Required Parts